 Fuel lines connect the fuel tank and the engine.
 They are found underneath cars.
 Debris and different elements along the road can easily crush fuel lines.
 Ones which are made of rubber are prone to leaks when they are used for several years or are broken by a clumsy mechanic.

 A bad fuel pressure is one of the potential reasons that make a car smells like gas.
-A failed pressure regulator can cause your car burn fuel until the mixture gets too rich or too thin.
+A failed pressure regulator can cause your car to burn fuel until the mixture gets too rich or too thin.
 Burning more fuel may cause gas fumes inside the exhaust.
 Gas fumes will also come inside the car if a leak makes the exhaust enter the ventilation system.
-In this case, smell is not the only symptoms of fuel pressure regulator fail.
+In this case, smell is not the only symptom of fuel pressure regulators failing.
 Another warning sign is weaker power and fuel efficiency.

-Hopefully after reading our article, you get useful information about the reasons behind fuel smell in car and know how to fix it.
-If you have any question about this topic or want to know any car maintenance tip, feel free to leave us a comment below.
+Hopefully after reading our article, you get useful information about the reasons behind fuel smell in cars and know how to fix it.
+If you have any questions about this topic or want to know any car maintenance tip, feel free to leave us a comment below.
 We will answer your question in the next article.